 Edward Connery Lathem '51 Digital Library Fellowship

 The Edward Connery Lathem ’51 Digital Library Fellowship provides an opportunity for a graduating student or recent graduate of Dartmouth to spend a year learning and contributing to new directions in the open dissemination of digital materials resulting from Dartmouth’s scholarship, research, and educational activities.
-The fellowship is designed to be tailored to the individual interests of the fellow in support of the missions of the Scholarly Communication Program and the Digital Library Program.
+The fellowship is designed to be tailored to the individual interests of the fellow in support of the missions of the Digital Library Program and the Scholarly Communication Program.
 The Fellow is encouraged to develop a project that furthers these missions.
-There are opportunities to develop knowledge of digital publishing, including copyright and metadata; to develop skills in teaching and marketing about key initiatives; and to collaborate on projects with other Fellows and staff across the Dartmouth Library.
+There are opportunities to develop knowledge of digital publishing, including copyright and metadata; to support initiatives in the digital humanities; to develop digital projects; to develop skills in teaching and marketing about key initiatives; and to collaborate on projects with other Fellows and staff across the Dartmouth Library.

 The Edward Connery Lathem '51 Digital Library Fellowship runs from July through June and includes full-time pay and benefits.